 As the company responsible for distributing power to over 8.3 million properties across London, the East and South East of England, we’re committed to keeping electricity flowing to your home or business, especially during these uncertain times.

-If you are affected by this, we have provided more information in our FAQs below.
+We have provided more information in our FAQs below.
 We’re here for you 24/7.
 There are over 20 ways to get in touch including Twitter @ukpowernetworks, and freephone 105.

 Anyone who might feel vulnerable in a power cut can sign up to our Priority Services Register to receive extra support.